UEFA European Championship video games: UEFA Euro 2020

 The game was released by Konami as a free DLC on eFootball PES 2020 in June 2020, and on the 2021 Season Update on launch day.
 It includes the official kits and player likenesses for all 55 officially licensed UEFA teams.
 The update also includes five out of eleven venues of the tournament, as well as the official match ball.

+UEFA Euro 2024

+EA Sports picked up the rights for the UEFA Euro 2024 video game, and the Euro 2024 downloadable update was released in EA Sports FC 24, EA Sports FC Mobile, and EA Sports FC Online in the summer of 2024.
+The mode was released on 6 June and contains 9 out of 10 venues, all 24 teams that qualified for the tournament along with 8 others that did not qualify: Finland, Iceland, Israel, Northern Ireland, Norway, Republic of Ireland, Sweden and Wales.